Social Responsibility Council (SRC) grants and its Share the Plate program have a real impact on worthy causes.

 Share the Plate Recipients (2025–2026)

-Please submit your proposals for Share the Plate recipients for the new church year!
+Please submit your proposals for Share the Plate recipients!

 A potential recipient could be an organization (whether local, national, international, or a previous recipient) you are involved in or find inspiring that could benefit from expanded awareness of its work.
 See the list of past Share the Plate recipients below for inspiration!

-Concord Prison Outreach: Holiday Gift Bag Project (December, $501.85): For decades, Concord Prison Outreach has sponsored the Holiday Gift Bag Project for incarcerated individuals in Concord’s two state prisons.
-Each bag of simple, useful gifts is a reminder that people “outside the walls” are thinking of their incarcerated neighbors and wishing them a better future, both while they are in prison and after release.
+Concord Prison Outreach: Holiday Gift Bag Project (December, $501.85): For decades, Concord Prison Outreach has sponsored the Holiday Gift Bag Project, providing a bag of simple, useful gifts to incarcerated individuals.
+Each gift bag is a reminder that people “outside the walls” are thinking of their incarcerated neighbors and wishing them a better future, both while they are in prison and after release.

 Christmas Eve Family Service ($464): The recipient for the 3:30pm family service is the UN World Food Programme, chosen by the First Parish youth.